- Aug 2, 2012

 Good news, appears either the Addy or Ralphy have some incorrect info.

-They are not desperate to keep him
+"Cats not totally desperate to keep him"?

 If they are offering $450k and Motlop wants $550k, I'm a little bit surprised that it doesn't get "done".
 It may also be that Motlop won't budge a cent under $550k so its not possible to split the difference.
 However, if it is that close, I can see it just getting done.